Happy Reading✨

 Papa exhaled deeply, as if the weight of a thousand doubts had shifted slightly.

-“We’ll never force you.
-But… maybe, just maybe… this is one way to take back what he tried to steal — your dignity.”
+"I'm still furious about what happened.
+I won't forget what Aarav did and we'll never force you.
+But... maybe, just maybe... this is one way to take back what he tried to steal your dignity."
+And then Papa said with all the weight of his shattered ego and terrified heart,

 "Don't trust the world, beta.
 Trust us.
 Trust this one time... that maybe not all men are like him."